What Is the Silver Housing Bonus (SHB)?

 |* Reside in, but do not own a 5-room HDB flat|

 SHB Frequently Asked Questions

 Unlike the SHB, the Lease Buyback Scheme (LBS) allows older (65+) homeowners stay in their homes and sell a portion of their remaining leases to the Housing & Development Board.
-On the other hand, the Silver Housing Bonus allows (55+) homeowners (age 55+) to receive a bonus for down-sizing to a smaller flat and contributing the proceeds towards their retirement.
+On the other hand, all Singaporeans are considered for the Silver Housing Bonus, and those who meet the criteria will automatically receive payments every quarter.

 No. The Housing & Development Board requires that the CPF top-up for the SHB comes from the homeowner's net sale proceeds.